 Turn down any internal effects that come with your amp (e.g., tremolo and reverb).
 Turn down all the volume controls.
 Now comes the technical part, “Hit the top of the amp with a fairly large blow.”
 If this causes the crackle, listen carefully to it.
 Remember how it sounds and then skip to the solutions in the next section.
 If it does not result in the crackle, then turn up the volume and hit it again.

-I love simple solutions, and it may just be that you need to give the tubes in the amp a pull.
+I love simple solutions, and it may just be that you need to reseat the tubes.
 Of course, you should only do this while the amp is turned off, and unplug it for safety!
 Wait for all components to discharge electricity properly before doing anything else.

-This quick pull can sometimes reseat a tube’s pins and provide a better connection.
-If this is the case, then the crackle was simply caused by a slightly incomplete connection within the pins of the tube socket.
+Reseating a tube may be what’s needed to solve a loose connection.
+If this fixes it, then the crackle was simply caused by a slightly incomplete connection within the pins of the tube socket.

 3. Clean Your Connections